npmSteven/favourite-marvel-characters/README.md

 ### Future Improvements
 - Make it mobile responsive
 - Split out the tests & have more tests
+- Deploy the website to an S3 bucket or github pages
 - Seperate some of the components out from the App file
 - Implement infinite loading when fetching characters from the marvel api
 - Add option to order your favourite marvel characters with drag-n-drop